emanuelefaja/guide2life/health/metabolic-syndrome.md

 ![](/metabolic-syndrome.webp)

+Most of the disorders associated with metabolic syndrome don't have obvious signs or symptoms.
+One sign that is visible is a large waist circumference.

 Abdominal obesity is a significant risk factor for metabolic syndrome, it is not the only determining factor.

 To be diagnosed with metabolic syndrome, you typically need to have at least three of the following five conditions: